 The effectiveness of any alternative choices depends greatly on the tenancy model that you intend for your SaaS application to support.
 The following are some examples of alternative approaches that you can follow when you implement this solution:

 The current solution uses Azure Active Directory B2C as the identity provider.
-You could instead use other identity providers, such as Azure Active Directory.
+You could instead use other identity providers, such as Microsoft Entra ID.

 For stricter security and compliance requirements, you could choose to implement private networking for cross-service communication.